loranger32/yocm/README.md

 ### 3.1.
 Basic Parsing

-An xml file ships with the daily zip archive provided by the _Moniteur Belge_, and makes the link between a publication and the relevant entity, using the CBE number.
+An XML file ships with the daily zip archive provided by the _Moniteur Belge_, and makes the link between a publication and the relevant entity, using the CBE number.

 The engine just links the CBE number to the publication in the DB, and its done.